 A new attitude gradually rose and the actual mood suddenly took shape.
 While limiting the collaborations to a few focused projects, including the creative direction of Santa Croce, a brand of the Prada Group, and the developing of a jewelry line for Diesel Black Gold, he shared his time between Milan and New York for over a decade.
 He recently elected Los Angeles as creative base where to express his wide experience while enjoying the Californian lifestyle.

-Born January 13, 1973, she attended the school of art in Treviso, addicted to the world of design, she immediately started collaborating with a local Company of home furnishing and accessories.
-She attended the IUAV University of Venice and graduated in 2000.
+Born on January 13, 1973, she attended art school in Treviso.
+Her passion for design soon led her to collaborate with a local furniture and accessories company.
+She then attended the IUAV University of Venice, where she graduated in 2000.

-Fascinated by interior design she first collaborated with architecture studios specialized in hotels, shops and exhibition spaces, and later started to develop her own interior projects.
-Isabella’s approach to design is based on creativity, functionality and timelessness.
+Fascinated by interior design, Isabella initially collaborated with architectural firms specialized in projects for hotels, shops and exhibition spaces, and then began to cultivate personal projects.
+Isabella’s approach to design is based on creativity, functionality and a timeless character.